-Brietta Associate, Equities Securities division, Hong Kong
+Brietta Executive Director/Vice President, Equities Securities Division, Hong Kong

 Initially I was concerned about entering the internship without a finance background as I thought I might be penalized for it, but I soon realized that people were willing to spend the time to educate me as long as I was willing to learn and work hard.

 Although some of my family members were in finance, when I was young I did not feel a strong affiliation to the industry.
 It was not until my junior fall in college when I was invited to partake in a two day tour of a trading floor in New York that I became interested in the field and decided to apply for an internship.

 What influenced my decision the most in applying for a sales role within the Securities division was finding what I thought was the best fit for me.
 I wanted to be in Asia, in a fast-paced environment, and in a role where I could interact with people; a sales position in Hong Kong made the most sense.
 It was through my internship that I confirmed that Research Sales was indeed the best fit for me.

 As a double major in International Relations and East Asian Studies, I did not have much background in economics nor finance, but I have found that I am able to apply various skills that I have learned from my undergraduate concentrations to my work.
 As an equity salesperson, I need to be able to analyze what is happening on both a micro as well as macro level.
 My cross-disciplinary training in international and comparative perspectives has been useful when discussing important global issues and concerns.